pratiksahu142/hospital-management-system/readme.md

 Feedback:
-- Add validations on all the edit/delete
+- Add validations on all the edit/delete - done
 - Add user login - done
 - Once login/user management works, add logging of who performed what action